 Gaslighting can be especially damaging because it can cause the victim to doubt their own perceptions and experiences, leading to feelings of confusion, self-doubt, and anxiety.
 It is important to be aware of the signs of gaslighting and to seek support if you are being subjected to this form of manipulation.

-Common gaslighting techniques
+List of common gaslighting techniques